SurpriseDog/WordTree/Readme.md

 **Manual mode**

  * You can input individual words by just running `wordtree.py` in the terminal
  * It will attempt to autocorrect words missing diacritics.
 For example, it will convert organico to orgánico or tamano to tamaño.
-(Requires: python3 -m pip install unidecode)

 ![Example usage](example1.png)